Prepared by the International Council on Rhetoric, Argumentation, and Philosophy

 zagar – The quixotic attempt to reduce argument to rhetoric.
 “Igor’s analysis was close but no zagar.”

 zarefsky – adj.
-Quietly effective (argumentation).
-“Not flashy, but really quite zarefsky in the end.”
+Quietly effective.
+“David’s argument might not have been very flashy, but it was quite zarefsky in the end.”